Is volume the holographic dual of fidelity susceptibility?: Fidelity susceptibility on

 \section{Fidelity susceptibility on $R \times S^{d-1}$}

-In this section, we consider a CFT on $\M_{2} \, = \, R\times S^{d-1}$ (where the radius of $S^{d-1}$ is set to 1) and study the fidelity susceptibility of its vacuum state under a marginal deformation and compare it with the volume of a maximal volume slice on $(d+1)$-dimensional global AdS spacetime.\footnote{See \cite{Bak:2017rpp} for an analysis of the fidelity susceptibility of a vacuum state of a CFT on $\M_{2} = R\times S^{d-1}$ under a relevant deformation.} The comparison of the leading-order UV divergences in these two quantities was made in \cite{MIyaji:2015mia} and it was found that the leading-order divergences are consistent with the conjecture in Eq.~\eqref{eq-proposal}.
+In this section, we consider a CFT on $\M_{2} \, = \, R\times S^{d-1}$ (where the radius of $S^{d-1}$ is set to 1) and study the fidelity susceptibility of its vacuum state under a marginal deformation.
+We then compare it with the volume of a maximal volume slice on $(d+1)$-dimensional global AdS spacetime.\footnote{See \cite{Bak:2017rpp} for an analysis of the fidelity susceptibility of a vacuum state of a CFT on $\M_{2} = R\times S^{d-1}$ under a relevant deformation.} The comparison of the leading-order UV divergences in these two quantities was made in \cite{MIyaji:2015mia} and it was found that the leading-order divergences are consistent with the conjecture in Eq.~\eqref{eq-proposal}.
 In this section, we extend this analysis and study the structure of the subleading power law divergences and the logarithmic divergences in these two quantities.
-As we will show, the structure of the divergences in these two quantities turns out to be inconsistent with the conjecture in Eq.~\eqref{eq-proposal}.

 Let us start with the CFT analysis.
 From Eq.~\eqref{eq-vac-fid-int}, the fidelity susceptibility of the vacuum state under a marginal deformation by an operator, $\OO(\tau,\Omega)$, is given by

 where $\Omega$ denotes angular coordinates on $S^{d-1}.$ The two-point function of a marginal operator on $\M_{2}$ (up to a normalization factor) is given by \cite{Bak:2017rpp}